berzniz/react-overdrive/README.md

 ## How does it work?

-A transition will be made when an `<Overdrive id="example"/>` component is unmounted and another `<Overdrive id="example"/>` is mounted not later than 100ms.
+A transition is made when an `<Overdrive id="example"/>` component is unmounted and another `<Overdrive id="example"/>` is mounted not later than 100ms.

 The transition is made by cloning the unmounted and mounted components, adding them with `absolute` position and CSS transformed from the source to the target position.

 ## Who made this?

 Tal Bereznitskey.
-Found me on Twitter as @ketacode at https://twitter.com/ketacode
+Find me on Twitter as @ketacode at https://twitter.com/ketacode